icebob/fastest-validator/README.md

             expected: 3,
             actual: 2,
             field: 'name',
-            message: 'The \'name\' field length must be larger than or equal to 3 characters long!'
+            message: 'The \'name\' field length must be greater than or equal to 3 characters long!'
         }
     ]
 */